 No review of placement in transit zones

-Such a remedy is ineffective for several reasons.
-On the one hand, asylum seekers granted desired status do not have any interest in appealing a positive decision.
+Such a remedy was ineffective for several reasons.
+On one hand, asylum seekers granted desired status do not have any interest in appealing a positive decision.
 Persons who receive protection are released and therefore the appeal against the placement in the transit zone is deprived of meaning since asylum seekers cannot complain about the conditions in the transit zone since they are no longer detained there.
 Additionally, the HHC is aware of cases where the Szeged Court did not adjudicate on the lawfulness of the asylum seekers’ past placement in the transit zone, arguing that there was no need for that since the asylum seeker had been already released from the transit zone.

-The HHC is also aware of cases where this type of remedy has already been proved ineffective even in case of those who had a – successful – judicial review performed in relation to the former IAO’s ruling (as well as the in-merit decision) and who had to stay in the transit zone for the duration of the appeal.
+The HHC is also aware of cases where this type of remedy proved ineffective even in case of those who had a – successful – judicial review performed in relation to the former IAO’s ruling (as well as the in-merit decision) and who had to stay in the transit zone for the duration of the appeal.
 Although the Szeged Court found that the former IAO’s ruling on placement in the transit zone was unlawful and therefore annulled the ruling and ordered the former IAO to deliver a new ruling on the placement in the re-opened asylum procedure, the court had not carried out any assessment as to whether the plaintiff’s placement in the transit zone was appropriate and met the legal requirements under the recast Reception Conditions Directive and Article 3 ECHR.
 More importantly, since the court has no reformatory powers, it cannot issue a ruling that would remedy the asylum seeker’s situation to avoid future violations.
 Even in case of annulment, the former IAO still avoided compliance with the court’s order.
 The HHC is aware of several cases where despite the court ruling that placement in the transit zone was unlawful and ordering that asylum seekers should be placed in another open camp, the former IAO ignored the court’s decision and re-appointed the transit zone as a place of stay in the repeated procedure.

-In 2018, the Szeged Administrative and Labour Court annulled several transit zone placement decisions, and the former IAO actually respected the court decisions and placed the applicants in the open community shelter in Balassagyarmat.
+In 2018, the Szeged Administrative and Labour Court annulled several transit zone placement decisions, and the former IAO respected the court decisions and placed the applicants in the open community shelter in Balassagyarmat.
 The Szeged Court adopted a position that according to the Article 43(2) of the Asylum Procedures Directive, a placement in a transit zone at the border can last maximum 4 weeks and annulled all the placement orders that were appealed (appeal can only be made together with the appeal against a decision on the asylum case), where asylum seekers were held there for longer.
 Unfortunately, this practice lasted only until February 2019.
 From then on, the Metropolitan Court started to have exclusive jurisdiction to adjudicate the cases from the transit and Metropolitan Court did not adopt the same position on the legality of placement in the transit zone.
 The HHC attorneys were involved in more than 200 asylum cases at the Metropolitan court in 2019 and they are only aware of 5 interim measures ordering the release of asylum seekers from the transit zone, that were granted by three judges all together.
-Families with small children have been detained for extensive period of time in the transit zones and interim measures are categorically refused.
+Families with small children were detained for extensive period of time in the transit zones and interim measures were categorically refused.

 The HHC attorneys brought actions for omission to the Szeged Administrative and Labour Court, claiming that the NDGAP is in omission by not applying necessary detention related procedural safeguards to people detained in the transit zones.
 The Szeged Court granted an interim measure, ordering a release of a father and his 8 years old son, who have been detained in the transit zone for almost a year.
 The NDGAP did not execute the interim measure, but instead appealed to the Regional Court.
 The Upper Court annulled the interim measure, therefore the father and the son remained in the transit zone until its closure, for over a year.
+In the same case, the Szeged court requested preliminary reference that resulted in FMS judgment, ruling among others that the automatic and indefinite placement of asylum-seekers in the transit zones at the Hungarian-Serbian border qualifies as unlawful detention, which finally brought detention in the transit zones to an end.

 Cordelia Foundation et al., From Torture to Detention, January 2016.